 3.55pm –Boarders register in their boarding house when lessons finish.
 They can choose from the snack counter, then have free time to watch TV or play computer games in the boarders’ lounges, go running or join one of the school’s many sporting clubs.
 There are telephones in the houses for boarders to keep in contact with their family and friends.
 Boarders can also use their personal mobile phones and their own email addresses.

-6pm –Tea is served by each of the boarding houses’ dedicated catering teams, each led by a qualified chef.
+6pm – For Tea, boarders from both houses come together for a meal in main school.
 Menus are well planned in conjunction with pupils, with a number of choices available including a vegetarian option.
 Pupils help with cleaning up after tea on a rota basis.

 6.45pm –Prep in the boarding house study rooms, library or in boarders’ own rooms.